In this Article

 Username and Password Field Selectors

-In these fields, enter the CSS selectors for each field so DubBot can locate the username and password fields to enter the information you provided on the login page.
+In these fields, enter the CSS selectors for the username and password fields so DubBot knows where to enter the credentials you provided.

 Need help finding CSS Selectors?
 Review our help article on Finding a CSS Selector.